-Judge rebuffs bid to ease pandemic-limits at private schools
+Judge rebuffs bid to ease pandemic limits at private schools

 In a Friday order, U.S. District Court Judge William Johnson cast doubt on the complaint from the father of a seventh grade prep school student in Albuquerque who has only engaged in online learning during the pandemic due to provisions of a statewide public health order.

 Plaintiffs say the health order unfairly limits in-person learning at private schools to 25% of maximum room capacity, while public schools can apply to reopen under separate guidelines at 50%.
-To date, only a portion of elementary school have been cleared to restart in-person instruction.
+To date, only a portion of elementary schools have been cleared to restart in-person instruction.

 Johnson rejected a preliminary injunction request and noted that some private schools have managed to reboot in-person instruction by expanding into areas such as gymnasiums and cafeterias, while all 7-12 grade public schools are still cut off from in-person learning.